-Respectfully submitted is the FY 2019-20 Proposed Annual Budget.
-At a meeting held on July 15, 2019, the City Council formally set the tentative millage rate for FY 2019-20 pursuant to Chapter 200.065 (4), Florida Statutes (TRIM).
+Respectfully submitted is the FY 2019-20 Adopted Annual Budget.
+At its July 15, 2019 meeting, the City Council formally set the tentative millage rate for FY 2019-20 pursuant to Chapter 200.065 (4), Florida Statutes (TRIM).
 The millage levy represents the maximum millage rate that can be set by the City Council.
 In other words, the rate can be maintained or lowered at the September public hearings, but not increased.

-At a meeting to be held on September 16, 2019, the City Council will formally establish the millage rates to be levied for FY 2019-20.
+At its September 16, 2019 meeting, the City Council formally established the millage rates to be levied for FY 2019-20.
 The budget is predicated on maintaining the FY 2018-19 total City millage rate which is comprised of the Ad Valorem Millage and the General Obligation Bond Millage.
 The total millage rate for FY 2018-19 was 5.2820 mills, and remains at 5.2820 mills in FY 2019-20.
-While the total millage rate remains the same, an adjustment will be made to each type of millage rate.
+While the total millage rate remains the same, an adjustment has been made to each type of millage rate.

 The General Obligation Bond Millage rate is based on a formula using the City's current gross taxable value divided by the City's annual General Obligation debt service payments.
 Each year, as the City's assessed value increases, there is a reduction in the General Obligation Bond Millage needed to cover the debt payments.
 The reduction in the General Obligation Bond Millage Rate has been incorporated into the Ad Valorem Millage Rate.
-Based on this, the proposed budget is established using the reduction in the General Obligation Bond Millage Rate and increasing the Ad Valorem Millage Rate by 0.0175 mills from 5.0970 mills to 5.1145 mills to support General Fund operations.
+Based on this, the adopted budget is established using the reduction in the General Obligation Bond Millage Rate and increasing the Ad Valorem Millage Rate by 0.0175 mills from 5.0970 mills to 5.1145 mills to support General Fund operations.
 Setting the millage rate for the General Fund at 5.1145 mills will result in a citywide tax increase of 5.10% above the rolled back rate of 4.8663 mills.